torounit/composer-wp-dev-kit/readme.md

 ```
 $ cd path/to/project
 $ atom config.json
-$ composer server
+$ ./bin/provision.sh
 ```

-`composer server` create database and install WordPress if is not installed.
+`./bin/provision.sh` create database and install WordPress if is not installed.
 If installed, Start Server Only.

 ## Directory & Files.